openbaton/docs/docs/vnf-descriptor.md

 ### Configurations

-The configuration object contains a list of parameters defined by key, value that can be used in the scripts.
+The configuration object contains a list of parameters defined by key, value that can be used in the scripts (see [VNF Parameters][vnf-parameters]).

 ### Virtual Link (aka Internal Virtual Link)

 The Internal Virtual Link points to a Virtual Link Descriptor defined in the Network Service Descriptor.

 **Note:** at the moment there are no difference between internal and external VL.
-All the available networks should be specified in the NSD->VLD, than in the VNFD->VL you specify which networks you want to use.
+All the available networks should be specified in the NSD->VLD, then in the VNFD->VL you specify which networks you want to use.
 Finally in the VNFD->VDU->VNFC->connection_point you can specify which network to attach among those available in VNFD->VL.
 The virtual_link_reference parameter also must be filled with the exact same links.

 ### Lifecycle Events